XAMPP vs WAMP: Choosing a Web Server Stack for Local Web Development

-In both XAMPP and WampServer, the main internal component softwares are Apache, PHP, and MySQL which are required for running a web server locally.
+In both XAMPP and WampServer, the main internal component softwares are Apache, PHP, and MySQL or MariaDB which are required for running a web server locally.
 So, if you are using either XAMPP or WampServer for similar work which requires the same component softwares, the performance of XAMPP or WampServer should be nearly equivalent.

 Depending on the number and type of internal component softwares which are running inside either XAMPP or WampServer, memory and CPU consumption may vary.
 For example, if you are running more number of component softwares inside XAMPP or WampServer simultaneously, it may take more memory and CPU.